-Nancy is a Yorkville, CA resident and rancher, a vineyard owner, Oat Valley Vineyards olive oil owner, Yorkville community volunteer, and mother to three adult children, three dogs, and six chickens.
-With Southern Mendocino and Northern Sonoma roots going back over a century, Nancy is a firm advocate for the role of property holders in fire resiliency education.
-She received her degree from Chico State in business.
+Nancy Armstrong-Frost, President Nancy is a Yorkville, CA resident and rancher, a vineyard owner, and the owner of Oat Valley Vineyards olive oil.
+She is also a Yorkville community volunteer, and mother to three adult children, three dogs, and six chickens.
+With Southern Mendocino and Northern Sonoma roots going back over a century, Nancy is an advocate for property holders in fire-resiliency education.
+She received a business degree from Chico State.

-Charlie grew up on a ranch in Southern California, under the tutelage of a true environmentalist and steward of the Earth, his Dad.
-Charlie further developed his love of Nature – and our World – becoming an Eagle Scout (1962).
-Charlie is a Rotarian (35 years or so), and has served in several positions up to being the District Governor (6 NW California counties).
-And, for the last 18 years, has driven a water tender on many, many, wildfires (including 6 of the top 10).
-He is now a trainer for CERT (Community Emergency Response Teams) trainer.
+Charlie Kelly Charlie grew up on a ranch in Southern California, under the tutelage of a true environmentalist and steward of the Earth—his Dad.
+He further developed his love of Nature and our World by becoming an Eagle Scout (1962).
+Charlie has been a Rotarian for about 35 years, including the position of District Governor for six Northwest California counties.
+For the last 18 years, he has also driven a water tender on many, many wildfires (including 6 of the top 10), and is a CERT (Community Emergency Response Teams) trainer.
 Charlie lives near Lake Mendocino in Ukiah, CA.

 Our board meetings are held on the third Tuesday of each month, 12:30-2pm.
 Until further notice board meetings are being conducted virtually.